Diradical: Examples

 Stable, isolable, diradicals include singlet oxygen and triplet oxygen.
-Other important diradicals are certain carbenes, nitrenes, and their main group elemental analogues.
-Lesser known diradicals are nitrenium ions, carbon chains and organic so-called non-Kekulé molecules in which the electrons reside on different carbon atoms.
-Main group cyclic structures can also exhibit diradicals, such as disulfur dinitride, or diradical character, such as diphosphadiboretanes.
+Other important diradicals are certain carbenes, nitrenes, and their main-group elemental analogues.
+Lesser-known diradicals are nitrenium ions, carbon chains, and organic so-called non-Kekulé molecules in which the electrons reside on different carbon atoms.
+Main-group cyclic structures can also exhibit diradicals, such as disulfur dinitride, or diradical character, such as diphosphadiboretanes.
 In inorganic chemistry, both homoleptic and heteroleptic 1,2-dithiolene complexes of d8 transition metal ions show a large degree of diradical character in the ground state.

+Diradicals in which the unpaired electrons nevertheless interact are sometimes referred to as diradicaloids.